 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 - Helen Frankenthaler and Robert Motherwell material about David Smith, 1953-1965

-- Image Gallery items from other collections related to Frankenthaler, Helen
+- Image and Media Gallery items from other collections related to Frankenthaler, Helen

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Helen Frankenthaler, 1968, Archives of American Art, Smithsonian Institution.

 Conducted by Barbara Rose

 The following oral history transcript is the result of a tape-recorded interview with Helen Frankenthaler in 1968.
 The interview was conducted by Barbara Rose for the Archives of American Art, Smithsonian Institution.

 The reader should bear in mind that he or she is reading a transcript of spoken, rather than written, prose.